 The gravel found in the Medoc plays a vital role in the grape’s development.
 The gravel soils in Bordeaux allow for excellent drainage, which is paramount to the vines and grapes.
 The gravel soil encourages the roots to burrow deep into the soils seeking nourishment.
 Gravel soils also help by reflecting sunshine to the leaves and berries.
 The gravel soil in Bordeaux is also perfect for retaining and radiating heat when needed which can aid in the ripening process.
 Plus, the material the gravel beds rests on assists in the retention of the water during dry periods and helps with the development of important mineral characteristics in the wine.
 The sensation of minerality is widely prized among many wine tasters.

-On a bit of momentary side note, the source of that highly prized, sensation of minerality, and where it comes from has been debated and studied in recent years.
-It is now though that in part, the sensation of minerality might be attributed to esters and other chemical compounds found in wine as well as from yeasts, various bacteria,s and even some of the methods employed during the fermentation, vinification and even the aging of the wine.
-This seems t be an endless source of debate between science and wine makers.
+On a momentary side note, the source of that highly prized, sensation of minerality, and where it comes from has been debated and studied in recent years.
+It is now thought that in part, the sensation of minerality might be attributed to esters and other chemical compounds found in wine as well as from yeasts, various bacteria and even some of the methods employed during the fermentation, vinification and the aging of the wine that bring about the prizes minerality characteristic.
+This issue continues to be an endless source of debate between science, wine lovers and wine makers.

 In the Medoc, which includes all the major appellations starting from Margaux in the south moving up through Saint Julien, Pauillac and ending in Saint Estephe, there is a diverse array of gravel soils which further enhance or detract from the character and level of quality in the wine.
 The majority of gravel found distributed in the Medoc was washed into the region from two main locations, the nearby mountain regions of the Pyrenees and the extinct volcanic mountain regions of the Massif Central in Southern France.
 It took millions of years for the rocks to erode into the small stones and pebbles that drifted into the various Bordeaux regions.
 The gravel became interspersed with other organic matter, clay, limestone, sand and mud, eventually coming to rest on the hills and at the bottom of the swamps and riverbeds that would become Bordeaux.